A Place for Mom

 Key Takeaways

-1. Many seniors can’t pay for nursing home care out of pocket.
-At over $9,000 a month, nursing homes are the most expensive senior living option.
+1. Many seniors can’t pay for nursing home care out of pocket, and they’re the most expensive living option at over $9,000 a month.

-2. Medicare and Medicaid can help offset costs.
-These federally funded insurance programs offer assistance to seniors in need of care.
+2. Medicare and Medicaid can help offset costs, as seniors in need of care may be eligible for these federally funded insurance programs.

-4. A nursing home may not be the best option for your loved one.
-Assisted living, memory care, and home care may better fit their needs.
+4. A nursing home may not be the best option for your loved one, but home care services or assisted living and memory care communities may better fit their needs.

 How much does nursing home care cost?

-The median U.S. cost of a private room in a nursing home was $9,034 in 2021, while a semi-private room cost $7,908 a month, according to Genworth’s most recent Cost of Care Survey.[01]
-Because of the high level of care they provide, nursing homes are also generally the most expensive senior housing option.
+The median U.S. cost of a private room in a nursing home was about $9,700 in 2023, while a semi-private room cost about $8,700 a month.[01]
+Because of the high level of care they provide, nursing home costs are generally the most expensive when it comes to senior housing.

 Nursing homes are designed for older adults with significant physical or mental health conditions that require 24-hour nursing or personal care.
 They offer a higher level of care than other types of senior living communities, such as assisted living or memory care, but not as much care as a hospital stay.
 They also offer custodial care — assistance with activities of daily living (ADLs), such as bathing, dressing, and using the toilet — as well as activities, therapies, and other amenities.

-Who pays for a nursing home when you have no money?
+Paying for a nursing home when you have no money: Best options

 Nursing home care may seem out of reach for seniors with limited funds, but a variety of government-sponsored programs and private insurance options can help your family pay for a nursing home.
 Whether your loved one needs immediate rehabilitative care due to an illness or injury, is looking for a residential environment where they can age safely long-term, or is just beginning to explore future care possibilities, knowing your options can help you make the right senior living decision.